Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Introduction

-This paper is organized as follows.
-Section~\ref{sec:sciml} provides an introduction to scientific machine learning, with a particular focus on PINNs and DeepONets.
-In Section~\ref{sec:preconditioner}, we propose a novel two-level overlapping additive Schwarz preconditioner for training DNNs.
-Section~\ref{sec:examples} presents a set of benchmark problems and discusses the implementation details.
-Finally, in Section~\ref{sec:results}, we demonstrate the numerical performance of the proposed preconditioner.
-The conclusion and future work are discussed in Section~\ref{sec:conclusion}.
+This paper is organized as follows. \Cref{sec:sciml} provides an introduction to scientific machine learning, with a particular focus on PINNs and DeepONets.
+In~\Cref{sec:preconditioner}, we propose a novel two-level overlapping additive Schwarz preconditioner for training DNNs. \Cref{sec:examples} presents a set of benchmark problems and discusses the implementation details.
+Finally, in~\Cref{sec:results}, we demonstrate the numerical performance of the proposed preconditioner.
+The conclusion and future work are discussed in~\Cref{sec:conclusion}.